-To achieve our carbon footprint reduction goals, we deploy a variety of tools, including shifting assets to lower-emitting countries and sectors, and investing in strategies and asset classes with lower carbon emissions.
+To achieve our carbon footprint reduction goals, we deploy a variety of tools, including shifting assets to lower-emitting countries and sectors, and investing in strategies and asset classes with lower emissions.
 In late 2021, U of T committed to divest the Endowment portfolio from investments in fossil fuel companies.
-As discussed in our Integrated Annual Report, we have already made considerable progress towards this objective.
-Moreover, to better align our efforts with the University's divestment initiative, in 2022 we began transitioning the Reference Portfolio's asset class benchmarks to indexes that exclude fossil fuels.
-This process was completed for the fixed income portion of the Reference Portfolio in 2022, with the equity portion to be completed by October 2024.
+As discussed in our Annual Report, considerable progress has been made towards this objective.
+Moreover, to better align our efforts with the university's divestment initiative, in 2022 we began transitioning the Reference Portfolio's asset class benchmarks to indexes that exclude fossil fuels.
+This process was completed for the fixed income portion of the Reference Portfolio in 2022, and for the equity portion effective October 1, 2024.

-As previously noted, a key part of our responsible investing framework continues to be engagement - with our investment managers and with companies, including fossil fuel companies - on climate change.
+As previously noted, a key part of our responsible investing framework and our emission reduction strategy continues to be engagement, as we engage with our investment managers and with corporate issuers, including fossil fuel companies, on climate change.
 We typically work with collaborative engagement initiatives, advocating with policymakers and regulators to act on climate change.